 - If you or someone in your household requires the regular use of electrically-powered medical equipment or other qualifying medical devices, you may be eligible for SCE’s Medical Baseline Allowance program.

 - National Domestic Workers Alliance (NDWA) Coronavirus Care Fund.
-Their application is currently closed, but you can visit the NDWA COVID-19 site, or text RELIEF to 97779 to get updates.
+Their application is currently closed, but you can visit the NDWA COVID-19 site.

 - Southern Smoke Emergency Relief Program via Restaurant Workers’ Community Foundation assistance for those employed by restaurants or bars.
 Application in English here, application in Spanish here.

 - Children of Restaurants Employees Support Grants for food and beverage service employees with children who have been diagnosed with COVID-19 or have experienced a major medical diagnosis.
 For eligibility requirements click here.
 To apply click here.